the-turing-way/.github/CODE_OF_CONDUCT.md

 ### 4.2 If the breach is considered outside the scope of this Code of Conduct

-The Code of Conduct should be considered a norm-setting mechanism for all community members, including the Turing employees.
 The Code of Conduct committee will assess if the report is outside the scope of *The Turing Way* Code of Conduct enforcement process.

 An internal resolution will be agreed upon using the Enforcement Manual,